What is the Pink?

 The Joyless Drivers

 As an artist with a day job, I work every day with the wheels that keep the Chicago commute moving.
 What is the major attribute of rideshare’s sweeping domination?
 Taxi drivers are simple people.
 Where in the world is that not true?
 These drivers are so joe, their names might as well be Joe.
-Muslims, Christians, Somalians, Italians, old, young, handicapped, West Side, South Side, the pro-rideshare lobbyists can only pretend that they are distributing diversity through rideshare.
+Muslims, Christians, Somalians, Italians, Nigerians, old, young, handicapped, West Side, South Side, the pro-rideshare lobbyists can only pretend that they are distributing diversity and opportunity through rideshare.
 Every day I print these drivers their leases, and occasionally they small talk behind me.
 They discuss how their treasure maps have been outdated.
 City hotspots have granted coexistent rights to rideshare at pick-up lanes at hotels and O’Hare airport.
 They’ll say, “Remember when we used to have treasure chests?
 Today, I barely grabbed a fistful of doubloons.”

 How can we shrink the Pink?